Apl.de.ap: 2009–2011: Continuation with the Black Eyed Peas with second hiatus

-2011–present: We Can Be Anything, Solo ventures
+2011–2024: We Can Be Anything, solo ventures

-On October 11, apl.d.ap launched his new advocacy campaign with a song called "We Can Be Anything" for education, encouraging children in the Philippines and around the world to stay in school.
+On October 11, apl.de.ap launched his new advocacy campaign with a song called "We Can Be Anything" for education, encouraging children in the Philippines and around the world to stay in school.
 He also teamed up with the Ninoy and Cory Aquino Foundation (NCAF), 57-75 Movement, and the Department of Education.
-Apl.d.ap and NCAF plan to build 10,000 classrooms in two years or less through the advocacy.
+Apl.de.ap and NCAF plan to build 10,000 classrooms in two years or less through the advocacy.
 His bandmates helped set the campaign grand launch at the Black Eyed Peas concert on October 25 at the SM Mall of Asia concert grounds.
 On November 29, Apl.de.ap performed the campaign song with will.i.am at the Mnet Asian Music Awards held at the Singapore Indoor Stadium.

-On May 19, 2012, apl.de.ap attended the We Can Be Anything Campaign Charity Gala Dinner at The Westbury Hotel in London.
 On October 13, he teamed up with Smart Communications to release a music video called "Jump In" featuring American Idol Season 11 runner-up Jessica Sanchez.
 In March 2013, apl.de.ap was confirmed to be one of the four coaches of the inaugural season of The Voice of the Philippines.
 On September 22, he premiered his new single "Balikbayan" on The Voice of the Philippines.
 He performed the song alongside the Top 8 contestants and Miss Universe 2010 fourth runner-up Venus Raj during the results night of the semi-finals.
 On September 27, he released the digital single, "Going Out".
 He also revealed that "Balikbayan" will be released on December.
 On January 31, 2015, apl.de.ap revealed his newest single and its accompanying music video, "Be", featuring Honey Cocaine and Jessica Reynoso.

 He also appeared as a guest mentor for will.i.am on the third series of The Voice Australia.
 On June 12, 2014, he confirmed his return for the second season of The Voice of the Philippines.

-Apl.de.ap collaborated with Filipino composer Ryan Cayabyab for his performance in the opening ceremony of the 2019 Southeast Asian Games in the Philippines.
+apl.de.ap collaborated with Filipino composer Ryan Cayabyab for his performance in the opening ceremony of the 2019 Southeast Asian Games in the Philippines.
 He and the rest of the Black Eyed Peas also performed in the closing ceremony.

+On April 26, 2025, apl.de.ap had just finished performing a solo concert at the Lapu Lapu Day festival in Vancouver when a perpetrator drove through the crowd, killing 11 attendees.